5 tips if you’re stepping onto the property ladder

 Lastly, don’t forget there will be a raft of extra things you need to pay for.
 From solicitor fees and stamp duty to moving costs and decorating, it’s easy to get caught out.
 It is also a good idea to consider any ongoing expenses that will go up, for example, maintenance on a bigger property or moving up a Council Tax band.

-You can find out how much Stamp Duty you’ll pay with the Money Advice Service calculator
+You can find out how much Stamp Duty you’ll pay with our Stamp Duty calculator.

 All information accurate as of date of publication.